Alon1215/wed_arrangement_solver/README.md

 - Input reader (JSON).
 - Website and UI.

 # Logic of algorithm:
+- Problem: Finding the optimal partition of invitees to tables.
+- Solution: Modeling invitees to a complete graph, when edge's weight
+- represents the depth of the relationship between two invitees.
+- Reduction & solution with SAT Solver (Google or-tools).

 Input: an invite list (with different fields of information for every invitee), and a list of tables (by sizes).

 Varibles: for each invitee i, and for every table K, I_ik = Indictor ([0,1]) if person i sits in table k.